Gardener-gg/email-verifier/README.md

 ## Dependencies

-This project have following external dependencies
+This project have following external dependencies:

 - [PySocks](https://github.com/Anorov/PySocks) for SOCKS enabled sockets
 - [dnspython](http://www.dnspython.org/) for DNS lookup

 ## Contributions

-I you find any bugs, please feel free to open an issue or send a pull request.
+If you find any bugs, please feel free to open an issue or send a pull request.